"Presets" for acoustic instruments? Well, kind of . . .

 You might be surprised at how a little experimentation with foam can impart a really different sound to hand drums.
 It’s not quite like having different “presets” on an acoustic instrument, but the difference can be just what’s needed for a session.

-Craig Anderton is Editor in Chief of Harmony Central and Executive Editor of Electronic Musician magazine.
+Craig Anderton is Editor Emeritus of Harmony Central.
 He has played on, mixed, or produced over 20 major label releases (as well as mastered over a hundred tracks for various musicians), and written over a thousand articles for magazines like Guitar Player, Keyboard, Sound on Sound (UK), and Sound + Recording (Germany).
 He has also lectured on technology and the arts in 38 states, 10 countries, and three languages.